IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/ingestprocess.rst

 part of the dataset, there will be no indication that ingest was attempted and failed.

-If the warning message is a concern, the Dataverse software includes both an API call (see :ref:`file-uningest` in the :doc:`/api/native-api` guide) and an Edit/Uningest menu option displayed on the file page, that allow a file to be uningested.
-These are only available to superusers.
+If the warning message is a concern, the Dataverse software includes both an API call (see :ref:`file-uningest` in the :doc:`/api/native-api` guide) and an Edit/Uningest menu option displayed on the file page, that allow a file to be uningested by anone who can publish the dataset.

 Uningest will remove the warning.
 Uningest can also be done for a file that was successfully ingested.
+This is only available to superusers.
-This will remove the .tab version of the file that was generated.
+This will remove the variable-level metadata and the .tab version of the file that was generated.

 If a file is a tabular format but was never ingested, .e.g. due to the ingest file size limit being lower in the past, or if ingest had failed, e.g. in a prior Dataverse version, an reingest API (see :ref:`file-reingest` in the :doc:`/api/native-api` guide) and a file page Edit/Reingest option